The Midwifery Council response to HDC Case 19HDC01820

 Dr Calvert says: “Our first priority is always the safety of mothers and babies as the Council is the regulatory body set up to protect the public by making sure midwives are competent and fit to practise.”

-Released by the Midwifery Council of New Zealand
+Released by the Midwifery Council

 For media enquiries please contact the Council media advisor Leigh Bredencamp 027 457 2821.